Stroke & Vascular Disorders

 • Surgery and radiotherapy are used in failures of endovascular therapy. |

 Carotid-cavernous fistulas are abnormal communications between the cavernous sinus and the carotid arterial system, which includes the internal carotid artery, external carotid artery, and their meningeal branches.
 Carotid-cavernous fistulas are direct or indirect.
 In “direct” or “high flow” carotid-cavernous fistulas, there is direct communication between the internal carotid artery and cavernous sinus; in “indirect” or “dural” carotid-cavernous fistulas, the connection is between the meningeal branches of the internal carotid artery or external carotid artery and the cavernous sinus.
-Barrow and colleagues differentiated between 4 types of carotid-cavernous fistulas (06).
+Barrow and colleagues differentiated between four types of carotid-cavernous fistulas (06).
 Type A is a direct fistula between the cavernous internal carotid artery and cavernous sinus and is most often caused by a traumatic tear in the arterial wall or a rupture of a cavernous carotid aneurysm.

 Type B is a fistula between the meningeal branches of the internal carotid artery and cavernous sinus.
 Type C is a fistula between meningeal branches of the external carotid artery and cavernous sinus.
 Type D is a fistula between meningeal branches of both the internal carotid artery and external carotid artery and the cavernous sinus.